PRODI3GY/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - A script that creates the directory called my_dir with permissions of read,write and execute for the user, read and execute for the group and execute for others.

 13-change_group - A script that changes the group owner to 'school' for the file hello.

+100-change_owner_and-group - A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.